Shanks starts out

 1997 - American keeper Brad Friedel signed from US side Columbus Crew for £1m.
 He went on to appear 31 times between our sticks before joining Blackburn Rovers in November 2000 on a free transfer.

 1953 - Left-half Geoff Twentyman and keeper Dave Underwood both made their reds bows as we were thumped 5-1 by Manchester United at Old Trafford on our way down to the Second Division with Louis Bimpson grabbing our consolation.
 Left-back Eddie Spicer broke his leg for the second time in his career in a collision with our debutant custodian in what was to be his 168th and final reds game.
 In fact he suffered nineteen fractures and was in and out of hospital for a year, having it set and reset before he was able to walk again.
-Tommy Taylor bagged a treble for United, with Jackie Blanchflower and Dennis Viollet also on target.
+Tommy Taylor bagged a treble for United, the last of his four goals past us, with Jackie Blanchflower and Dennis Viollet also on target.

 A milestone at Leeds Road